-Seller concessions are when a VA home buyer asks the home seller to pay costs associated with the VA Loan on the home buyer's behalf.
-The VA permits seller concessions, but requires that seller concessions do not exceed 4% of the loan amount.
+One way to save on closing costs when buying a home is to discuss seller concessions.
+Seller concessions are when a VA homebuyer asks the home seller to pay costs associated with the VA loan on the buyer's behalf.
+The VA’s policy on seller concessions is rather flexible but requires that they do not exceed 4 percent of the loan amount.

 To be clear, seller concessions go beyond the typical closing costs associated with obtaining a mortgage.
 When it comes to those costs, VA buyers can ask sellers to pay all of their loan-related costs.
 The 4 percent in concessions is an additional bonus.